Manish3501/A_Domain-Generalized_Deep_Learning_Framework_for_Cross-Dataset_Water-Stress-Detection-from-Crop-Leaf/README.md

 ## Datasets

 Three independently sourced leaf image datasets are used as three separate domains.
-All images are resized to 224×224 and normalised using ImageNet statistics (mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]).
+All images are resized to 224×224 and normalized using ImageNet statistics (mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]).